 The Highland Park kids committee is organized and staffed by volunteers.
 We rely on community members to keep fun kids activities happening in our neighborhood.
-During the past three years, we’ve followed the following three-season schedule:
+Over the past few years, we’ve followed the following three-season schedule:

-Bryant St. festival: We provide a kids’ craft table at the Bryant St. festival.
+- Bryant St. Festival (June): We provide a kids’ craft table at the Bryant St. festival.
 Last June we made crowns to wear during the festival.
 We also give out books to kids during the festival.

-July: July 4th bike decorating and parade: For the past three years, we have held a big afternoon July 4th party where kids bring their bikes, tricycles, wagons, and choose from a multitude of red white & blue decorations to decorate their bikes.
+- 4th of July bike decorating and parade: We hold a big afternoon July 4th party where kids bring their bikes, tricycles, wagons, and choose from a multitude of red white & blue decorations to decorate their bikes.
 Last July we also made personalized decorated sun visors to wear.
 We then ride our vehicles around the fountain in different age groups for safety and have snacks and lemonade.

-Reservoir of Jazz: The HPCC kids committee provides activities every Sunday in August during the Reservoir of Jazz concerts.
+- Reservoir of Jazz (August): The HPCC kids committee provides activities every Sunday in August during the Reservoir of Jazz concerts.
 Look out for our kids tent, where your kids can join us in a variety of activities, including: a nature scavenger hunt, making mosaic plaques, making a plaster/sand mini-beach, relay races, obstacle courses, and more!

 - Halloween parade (October): This annual HPCC even features ghouls, goblins, snacks and lots of spooky fun.

 PUBLIC SCHOOL OPTIONS IN PITTSBURGH

 Are you confused about public school options in Pittsburgh?
 If so, you are not alone.
 While the process of finding a school in the City can be complicated, it’s helpful to know that there are four types of public schools: neighborhood, partial magnet, full magnet and charter.